 Workshops are lectures and laboratory based courses that examine current and upcoming processes and methodology that are used in life science research.

-Who can attend these programs?
+Who can attend workshops?

 Current and future researchers, including undergraduate, post-baccalaureate, post-doctorate, MD and PhD level, would benefit from taking one of our hands-on training courses.
 Participants are usually active in the sciences and come from government, private industry and academic research institutions from around the United States and the world.
 The program is open to the general public.